 Work with a buttonhole stitch to secure the hook in place, this is neater and more securer than a regular stitch.
 Stitch in and out either side of the wire edge.
 As you pull the thread through you will be left with a small loop.
 Take the needle through the loop from the front to the back.
 This is a buttonhole or blanket stitch.
 Complete the next stitch in the same manner, you will need 4-5 stitches to secure the circular hole.

-Watch our detailed YouTube tutorial on how to sew the buttonhole stitch.
+Watch our detailed YouTube tutorial (How To: Buttonhole Stitch) on how to sew the buttonhole stitch.